shredthaGNAR/list-of-my-starred-repos/README.md

 * [joax/thunderbird-dark-theme](https://github.com/joax/thunderbird-dark-theme): Dark theme based on Monterail for Thunderbird 78
 * [mendel5/thunderbird-how-to](https://github.com/mendel5/thunderbird-how-to): How to configure Mozilla Thunderbird
 * [spymastermatt/thunderbird-monterail](https://github.com/spymastermatt/thunderbird-monterail): A set of themes for thunderbird inspired by a Monterail blog post
+* [Betterbird/thunderbird-patches](https://github.com/Betterbird/thunderbird-patches): Betterbird is a fork of Mozilla Thunderbird.
+Here are the patches that provide all the goodness.
 * [kaipee/thunderbird-theme-arc](https://github.com/kaipee/thunderbird-theme-arc): Arc inspired theme for Thunderbird
 * [PapirusDevelopmentTeam/thunderbird-theme-papirus](https://github.com/PapirusDevelopmentTeam/thunderbird-theme-papirus): Papirus icons for Thunderbird
 * [HorlogeSkynet/thunderbird-user.js](https://github.com/HorlogeSkynet/thunderbird-user.js): Thunderbird privacy, security and anti-fingerprinting: a comprehensive user.js template for configuration and hardening